abudata/notes-on-python-tricks-the-book/README.md

-# Notes on Python Tricks The Book
+# Notes on Python Tricks: The Book

-'Python Tricks The Book A Buffet of Awesome Python Features' by Dan Bader
+'Python Tricks: The Book.
+A Buffet of Awesome Python Features' by Dan Bader

 ## Virtual environment